AndyWright360/Mystic-Hazels-Memory-Magic/README.md

 #### **How to Fork**

-Forking the the GitHub Repository allows for changes to be made without altering the original repository.
+Forking the GitHub Repository allows for changes to be made without altering the original repository.
 To do this please follow the following steps:

 1. Log in to GitHub.